afxdance/onboarding/SetupMac.md

 ### Install RVM (Recommended)

-RVM allows you to install and manage Ruby environments.
+RVM makes it easy to install a specific version of Ruby, which we need.
+Install RVM as follows:

 Windows:

 ```shell
 gpg--keyserverhkp://keys.gnupg.net--recv-keys409B6B1796C275462A1703113804BB82D39DC0E37D2BAF1CF37B13E2069D6956105BD0E739499BDB
 \curl -sSL https://get.rvm.io | bash -s stable
 ```
-(Taken from the instructions at https://rvm.io/)

 Mac:

 ```shell
 \curl -sSL https://get.rvm.io | bash -s stable
 ```

-(Taken from the instructions at https://rvm.io/)
+(Taken from the instructions at https://rvm.io/.)

 ### Install PostgreSQL

 PostgreSQL (or Postgres) is a kind of database.
 You won't be using PostgreSQL on your computer, but Rails requires it to be installed.
 Install Postgres as follows:

 ```shell